yougogirldoteth/midnight-limo/README.md

 ## Thank you

-This is a shameless copy pasta from jalil.eth.limo!
+This is a shameless copy pasta from https://jalil.eth.limo!
 As always ty Jalil.